Kong/docs.konghq.com/app/konnect/mesh-manager/migrate-zone.md

   ```bash
   kumactl config control-planes list
   ```
   This should return your self-managed global control plane.
-You can use port-forward of the On-Prem Global CP API port 5681 to localhost to get quick access with `kumactl`.
+If you are using Kubernetes, you can run `kubectl port-forward deployment/mesh-cp-name -n mesh-namespace 5681` to get quick access with `kumactl`.

 1. Get the service mesh resources and policies for each service mesh.
 The following script provides an example of which resources are required: